braver/programmingfonts/blog.md

 In many ways similar to Lucida (by the same designers), this font was designed for the X Window System used in many Linux desktops.
 It features subtle serifs and is great for reading text.
 It doesn't have a distinct zero however, if you require that.
 With an adequate 376 glyphs in true bold and italic, you could do worse than go with  Luxi for your daily writing.

-professional, serif, 2001, linux, free
+professional, serif, 2001, linux, free, bigelow, holmes

 By **Kris Holmes, Charles Bigelow** (2001)
 *Alias: luxi - License: Luxi font license*